shin10kudev/weekend-code-challenge/07-zero-to-hero/SOLUTION.md

 # Solution

-Let's explore the various solutions and think about how we can go from our first-pass solution to something more optimized
+Let's explore several different solutions, and think about what techniques we use to optimize the space and time complexity.

 ## Solution 1: Use additional arrays

-I think one of the easiest solutions to this problem is to sort the zeros and non-zeros into separate arrays, and then merge the arrays at the end before returning.
+I think one of the easiest solutions to this problem is to sort the zeros and non-zeros into separate arrays and then merge the arrays at the end before returning.

 ```js
 function zeroToHero(numbers) {